sbsimonsays/Solemates-Monorepo/README.md

 **.env**

+EXAMPLE:
 ```
 REACT_APP_API_URL=https://mysterious-spire-49483.herokuapp.com
 ```

 - `npm start`

 Make sure your back-end is still running.
-You should see an unordered list of the days of the week, coming from your back-end.
+You should see a grid containing articles of clothing, coming from your back-end.
 If it does not work locally, it will not work when it is deployed.
-Keep debugging until it works

-Go to netlify, choose `New site from Git`
+Go to netlify, choose `New site from Git`, OR Add New Site -> Import an existing project -> Click on GitHub logo -> Search for the repository containing your front-end.

-- choose continuos deployment, GitHub.
-- configure the netlify app on GitHub

-Follow the prompts to add this project repo to Netlify Once, authorized, configure to launch app from
+Follow the prompts to add this project repo to Netlify Once, authorized, configure to launch app from:

 - Base directory: `front-end`
 - Build command: `npm run build`